Good for Novice Owners:

 - Average Lifespan: 13 years

-Golden Mountain Doodle Breed Profile
+Golden Mountain Doodle Dog Breed Information

 The Golden Mountain Doodle is a cross between the Golden Retriever, Bernese Mountain Dog, and Standard Poodle.
 This could be a cross between a Golden Retriever and a Bernedoodle, a Bernedoodle and a Goldendoodle, or a Bernese Mountain Dog and a Goldendoodle.
 Golden Mountain Doodles tend to be loyal, loving, playful, energetic, and affectionate dogs.